hampel/knownbots-xenforo/README.md

 There is also a "Show list of Known Bots" menu in the admin area Tools section which shows the bots we have defined and links to more information about them (where available)

+A count of robots online is added to the Members online and Online statistics widgets